Skip to content

 5. Post-Surgical Pain

 There may still be pain for some people because of nerve damage or ongoing irritation.
-RFA can be an alternative when others have not been successful.
+RFA can be an alternative when other treatments have not been successful.

 Symptoms That Signal You Are a Candidate